CODA-Prompt: COntinual Decomposed Attention-based Prompting for Rehearsal-Free Continual Learning: Additional Results

 We report extended results, including standard deviations and additional parameters trained, for all benchmarks in Tables \ref{tab_2:imnet-r_5} (5-task ImageNet-R~\cite{hendrycks2021many,wang2022dualprompt}), \ref{tab_2:imnet-r_10} (10-task ImageNet-R), \ref{tab_2:imnet-r_20} (20-task Imagenet-R), \ref{tab_2:cifar} (10-task CIFAR-100~\cite{krizhevsky2009learning}), \ref{tab_2:domainnet} (5-task DomainNet~\cite{peng2019moment}), and \ref{tab_2:imnet-r_5} (Dual-Shift ImageNet-R).

-We evaluate methods using (1) average accuracy $A_{N}$, or the test accuracy averaged over all $N$ tasks, and (2) average forgetting~\cite{chaudhry2018efficient,Lopez-Paz:2017,mai2022online} $F_{N}$, or the drop in task performance averaged over $N$ tasks.
-The reader is referred to the DualPrompt work~\cite{wang2022dualprompt} for additional details.
+We evaluate methods using (1) final average accuracy $A_{N}$, or the final model's test accuracy averaged over all $N$ tasks, and (2) average forgetting~\cite{chaudhry2018efficient,Lopez-Paz:2017,mai2022online} $F_{N}$, or the drop in task performance averaged over $N$ tasks.
+The reader is referred to Appendix C of Wang \emph{et al.}~\cite{wang2022dualprompt} for the formal metric definitions.
 We emphasize that $A_{N}$ is the more important metric and encompasses both method plasticity \emph{and} forgetting, whereas $F_{N}$ provides additional context subject to the model's plasticity (i.e., a lower $F_{N}$ value \emph{and} a lower $A_{N}$ value would indicate that the model's lower forgetting results from its reduced adaptivity to new tasks, which is an undesirable trait).

-For each result, we calculate the mean and standard deviation over 3 separate runs.
+For each result, we calculate the mean and standard deviation over separate runs.
 Each run contains different shuffles of the class order; specifically, we shuffle the classes using a random seed that is set for each ``trial run" - and form the tasks using this class shuffle. \emph{Importantly, the class order and all randomized seeds, including model initialization, are consistent between different methods in the same ``trial run".}

 We additionally report the number of parameters \emph{trained} (i.e., unlocked during training a task) as well as the \emph{total} number of parameters in the final model.
 These are reported in \% of the backbone model for easy comparison.
 Importantly, we design CODA-P-S to have fewer parameters than DualPrompt in the 10-task ImageNet-R setting (our main experiment setting).
 As we change the number of tasks in ImageNet-R, the number of total parameters for DualPrompt changes because the pool size is set as equal to the number of total tasks by definition (unlike ours, which is set as a hyper-parameter, allowing us to increase or decrease the number of trainable parameters to accommodate the underlying complexity of the task.)